 Every time I see a big camping vehicle, I get sentimental about my cross-country road trip.
 I need a new travel vehicle very soon.
 This camper would be a fun road trip ride.

 These kids freak me out a little.
 It’s an interesting statue.

 I like Denver a lot and I could see myself living there.
-It’s a bikable city with comfortable neighborhoods, lots of dive bars and thrift stores, plenty of hipster culture, museums, and proximity to everything the Rocky Mountains have to offer.
+It’s a bikable city with comfortable neighborhoods, lots of dive bars and thrift stores, plenty of museums, and proximity to everything the Rocky Mountains have to offer.

-Note: If you’re up for an epic road trip, check out our article detailing the best driving routes from Denver to Seattle!
+And if you’re up for an epic road trip, check out our article detailing the best driving routes from Denver to Seattle!